takzok/ace-helm/ibm-ace-dev/README.md

 ![ACE Logo](https://raw.githubusercontent.com/ot4i/ace-helm/master/ibm-ace-dev/appconnect_enterprise_logo.svg?sanitize=true)

+## Introduction

 IBM® App Connect Enterprise is a market-leading lightweight enterprise integration engine that offers a fast, simple way for systems and applications to communicate with each other.
 As a result, it can help you achieve business value, reduce IT complexity and save money.
 IBM App Connect Enterprise supports a range of integration choices, skills and interfaces to optimize the value of existing technology investments.

-# Introduction
+## Chart Details

-This chart deploys a single IBM App Connect Enterprise for Developers integration server into an IBM Cloud Private or other Kubernetes environment.
+This chart deploys a single IBM App Connect Enterprise for Developers integration server into a Kubernetes environment.

+## Prerequisites

+* No prerequisites

 ## Installing the Chart